-In April 2019, Raynes Park was awarded Autism accreditation status.
+In April 2019, Raynes Park was awarded Autism accreditation status and remained accredited in 2023.
 Autism Accreditation is the UK's only Autism specific quality assurance program of support and development for all those providing services to autistic people.
 Achieving accreditation proves that an organisation is committed to understanding autism and setting the standard for autism practice.